-We are Buddhists and non-Buddhist, we are monks and nuns, lay men and lay women, we are scientists, yogis, educators, and farmers.
+We are a small but growing group of like-minded souls.
+We would like to live more gently on the earth.
+We are scientists, forest restorers, meditators, educators, and farmers.
 We are practical people, who like to get their hands dirty, and we believe that if we are not part of the solution, we are part of the problem… Interested in learning more?
 Please contact us

 Br.
 Tenzin (Dr. Alex Anderson)

 Tenzin has a research background in the ecology of climate change impacts on rainforest bird biodiversity.
 Now ordained as a monk in the Tibetan Buddhist tradition, he has been fortunate to study and practice under Zen Master Thich Nhat Hanh at Plum Village And at Pa Auk Tawya in the Burmese forest tradition.
 With a passion for walking retreats in wild places, He is fascinated by the complementarity of the Theravadin, Zen, Vajrayana and Hatha Yoga approaches to cultivation of the spiritual path, and the application of mindfulness to living in harmony within oneself, within community, and with the natural world.
 To read more visit his bio page.

 Growing up on a small dairy farm in New Zealand, Bev trained as a nurse in Auckland before going on to study anthropology and human science at the ANU in Canberra, and subsequently worked for several decades as an applied epidemiologist primarily focusing on Aboriginal community controlled primary health care.
 Bev feels a strong commitment to social justice and equity, and to practicing compassion in my daily life.
 Inspired by time at Plum village in France, she aspires to embracing interbeing, minimising her planetary footprint and to growing food and caring for the land.
 To read more visit her bio page.